williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 ##### Send Activation Links

-An activation email or sms can be sent when when the user is unable to scan the QR code.
+Sends an activation email or SMS when when the user is unable to scan the QR code provided as part of an Okta Verify transaction.
+If for any reason the user can't scan the QR code, they can use the link provided in email or SMS to complete the transaction.

+> The user must click the link from the same device as the one hosting the Okt Verify app.

 ###### Request Example (Email)
 {:.api .api-request .api-request-example}